 You can create additional group pairs and use the same strategy to control effective membership in other groups to which you've delegated power in the domain.

 Services scheduled tasks are automated, and they must be able to log on without human interaction.
 Therefore by necessity they store the credentials used to log themselves on.
 If you have any service accounts that run as Domain Admin or other powerful group, that means any compromise of a system running that service can take over your whole domain!
 Run services and tasks as a lower privilege user if possible.
 Restrict allowed logon types and locations using group policy User Rights Assignment.

 Auditing your power group membership

 Through nested group membership, many organizations don't fully know which accounts have power over the domain.
-We created a powershell function within API.ps1 called PrintUsersInPowerGroups that will enumerate each powerful account in the domain, where it derives power, and some advice about mitigating risks.
+In the AuthLite Admin Powershell, you can run the command Print-Users-In-Power-Groups to enumerate each powerful account in the domain, where it derives power, and some advice about mitigating risks.

 Convert a user to be "AuthLite controlled"